sudojunior/sudojunior.github.io/_posts/2021-12-24-number-accuracy.md

 > Using `floor` or `ceil` in respective languages results in the same values being returned.

-With that being said, Python and C# have identical iteration differences... and Rust is just as unreliable as JavaScript when it comes to negative numbers (with a very rare occurance where they cross paths).
-The solution (or workaround in this case) for needing `{x}` roles for equivelent quantity of players, use `ceil` and slice the array down, _so that you don't have to figure out what else needs to be added_.
+With that being said, Python and C# have identical iteration differences... and Rust is just as unreliable as JavaScript when it comes to negative numbers (with a very rare occurrence where they cross paths).
+The solution (or workaround in this case) for needing `{x}` roles for equivalent quantity of players, use `ceil` and slice the array down, _so that you don't have to figure out what else needs to be added_.

 ## Shared Patterns